bibanon/bibanon/Stories/Densha-Otoko/Densha-Otoko.md

 A great writer has made an awesome critical analysis into the story, how people reacted, and how it affected Japan.

 [[Densha Otoko Analysis]]

+Misaki Ito, the actress who played the role of Hermes in the [[Densha Otoko TV Drama|TV Drama]], has made an interview which was translated [[Densha Otoko Q and A]].

 ## Sources